The Ultimate Guide to Maternity

 Employers can ease worries about returning to work in numerous ways.
 For example, you can offer a phased return, flexible working conditions, or paid time off for childcare.

 UK Statutory Maternity Pay (SMP) is paid for up to 39 weeks.
-On 1 April 2018, Statutory Maternity Pay in the UK increased to £145.18 or 90% of the employee’s average weekly earnings.
-Maternity pay eligibility requires the staff member to be legally classed as an employee.
+On 6th April 2025, Statutory Maternity Pay in the UK will increase to £187.18 or 90% of the employee’s average weekly earnings.

 Maternity pay entitlement is for 39 weeks.
-This is on the condition that the employee has been continuously in your employ for 26 weeks by the time they must inform you of the pregnancy.
+This is on the condition that the employee has been continuously in your employ for 26 weeks as at the 15th week before the child is due to be born which is known as the qualifying week.

-They must also have average earnings of at least £116 per week (from April 2018) in the eight weeks (the ‘qualifying week’) before the 15th week, before the 'expected week of childbirth' (EWC).
+They must also have average earnings of at least £125 per week (from 6th April 2025) in the eight weeks before the 15th week, before the 'expected week of childbirth' (EWC).

 Employees who haven't worked for 26 weeks will have to claim maternity allowance.